Carl L. Becker Biography

 Carl Becker is often listed among the proponents of the “New History” in the early part of the century.
 He studied under two of its principal proponents, as an undergraduate with Frederick Jackson Turner at Wisconsin before moving on to Columbia to complete his PhD under James Harvey Robinson.
 However, his work is best remembered for the stark pragmatism (many prefer to label it “relativism”) that is reflected in the latter part of his presidential address.
 Becker’s presidential address is the most frequently cited by his successors, though it is often put to widely varying uses—some to encourage a better connection to the public, others to encourage greater modesty in interpretation.
 At the time of his presidency, Becker was a professor of history at Cornell University.
 His publications included The Declaration of Independence (1922), Progress and Power (2nd ed., 1949), and The Heavenly City of the Eighteenth-Century Philosophers (11th ed., 1955).

 Beginnings of the American people, by Carl Lotus Becker.
-Boston, New York: Houghton Mifflin Company, 1915.
+Boston, New York: Houghton Mifflin, 1915.

 The United States; an experiment in democracy, by Carl Becker.
 New York and London: Harper, 1920; Reprint with a new introduction by Michael G. Kammen.
-New Brunswick, N.J.: Transaction Publishers, c2001.
+New Brunswick, N.J.: Transaction Publishers, 2001.

 The Declaration of independence, a study in the history of political ideas, by Carl Becker.
-New York: Harcourt, Brace, c1922; Reprint, Birmingham, Ala.: Palladium Press, c2002.
+New York: Harcourt, Brace, 1922; Reprint, Birmingham, Ala.: Palladium Press, 2002.

 The struggle for independence.
 Part 1: The eve of the revolution, by Carl Becker.
 Part 2: Washington and his comrades in arms, by George M. Wrong.
 New Haven: Yale University Press, 1926.

 The spirit of '76 and other essays, by Carl Becker, J. M. Clark, William E. Dodd.
-Washington: The Robert Brookings graduate school of economics and government, 1927
+Washington: Robert Brookings graduate school of economics and government, 1927.

 Modern history; the rise of a democratic, scientific, and industrialized civilization, by Carl L. Becker.
-New York: Silver, Burdett and company, 1933.
+New York: Silver Burdett, 1933.

 Everyman his own historian; essays on history and politics, by Carl L. Becker.
-New York: F. S. Crofts & co., 1935.
+New York: F. S. Crofts, 1935.

 Story of civilization, showing how, from earliest times, men have increased their knowledge and mastery of the world, and thereby changed their ways in living in it, by Carl L. Becker and Frederic Duncalf.
-New York: Silver Burdett company, c1940.
+New York: Silver Burdett, 1940.